What does it mean to love God and love others?

 This missions conference is not just about what HarvestCall is currently doing.
 It’s more about learning together how we as individuals and as a church can become more effective at reaching a lost world with the light of the glorious gospel.

-Interactive 2-3 hour long pre-conference workshops are offered on Friday evening, July 12.
+Interactive 1-2 hour long pre-conference workshops are offered on Friday evening, July 11.

 Not attended a Proclaim & Serve yet?
 Get a flavor for the event in this short video.

-Schedule (all times are Eastern time)
+Schedule (all times are Central time)

 It’s a full weekend jam-packed with stirring content presented in a variety of formats and styles.
 Seating is limited for the workshops, breakouts and discussion groups and seats will be given out first-come, first-served.
 Advance registration is expected.
 If you do not register in advance, you may not be able to attend your preferred sessions.

-PRE-CONFERENCE – Friday, July 12
+PRE-CONFERENCE – Friday, July 11

 6:30 pm Registration / check-in